Concerned about cancer prevention? Take charge by making changes such as eating a healthy diet and getting regular screenings.

 - Human papillomavirus (HPV).
 HPV is a sexually transmitted virus that can lead to cervical and other genital cancers as well as squamous cell cancers of the head and neck.
-The HPV vaccine is available to both men and women age 26 or younger who didn't have the vaccine as adolescents.
+The HPV vaccine is recommended for girls and boys ages 11 and 12.
+It is also available to both men and women age 26 or younger who didn't have the vaccine as adolescents.

 Another effective cancer prevention tactic is to avoid risky behaviors that can lead to infections that, in turn, might increase the risk of cancer.
 For example: